monosource/monosource.github.io/_posts/2016-06-28-solving-tut2-angr.md

 The program seems fairly simple.
 It reads a password from stdin, calls the `sym.check` function, and then prints "Good job! :)" or "Wrong!" depending on the result of the verification.

-We're going to solve this blindly. `angr` is going to do all of the work for us.We don't even care what the check function does.
+We're going to solve this blindly. `angr` is going to do all of the work for us.
+We don't even care what the check function does.
 We just need to tell `angr` that we want an input which gets us at `0x08048485`, which is our "success" state, and avoid `0x080484a1`, which is our "failure" state.

 {% highlight python %}
 import angr